MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-16-command-line-datascience.md

 The command line is essential to my daily work, so I wanted to share some of the commands I've found most useful.

-As we have seen in my last post ([Computing on Parts](https://matheusrabetti.github.io/2016-10-14-bigdata-onparts)) the file **SP2015.txt** have 9,2 GB.
-If you really want to reproduce this commands check the last post.

 Here you'll see some nice commands on the Unix shell from basic information on the data to analysis.

 ## General syntax